richardpizem-ctrl/SIRIUS-LOCAL-AI-ALFA/CONTRIBUTING.md

-# 🤝 Contributing Guidelines – SIRIUS LOCAL AI ALFA
+# 🤝 Contributing Guidelines – SIRIUS LOCAL AI (v2.0.0)

-Thank you for your interest in contributing to **SIRIUS LOCAL AI ALFA**.
+Thank you for your interest in contributing to **SIRIUS LOCAL AI**.
 This document defines the rules, processes, and expectations for all contributors.
-The goal is to maintain a **clean, safe, modular, and predictable** local AI system.
+The goal is to maintain a **clean, safe, modular, and predictable** local AI system built on the stable Runtime 2.0 architecture.

----

-# ⚠️ ALPHA WARNING

-SIRIUS LOCAL AI ALFA interacts directly with the Windows 11 environment, including filesystem operations, window management, application control, and system‑level APIs.
-The project is currently in **ALPHA**, and internal behavior may change as modules evolve.

-- Windows Defender and SmartScreen may classify the runtime as an “Unknown App”.
-- Some actions may require elevated permissions (UAC).
-- The runtime must run with the same privilege level as the applications it controls.
-- Antivirus tools may produce false positives, especially when packaging Python code into executables.
-- Accessibility and window‑control APIs may be restricted depending on system configuration.

-**Users are encouraged to test features independently.**
-This is an ALPHA‑stage developer tool — the author does not provide individual guidance for basic operations.

 All processing is fully local.
 No data leaves your PC.